ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 The Registration Entity SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS content.

-A> [NOTE to be removed before publication: Do we need a new section in the DPS A> for the CDS management policy [@RFC6841]?]

 ## Bootstrapping DNSSEC

 Registration Entities SHOULD require compliance with additional tests in the case of establishing a new chain of trust.